ijakab/Elastic-Lucid-Provider/README.md

 When you have instance, you can edit its attributes and run `instance.save()`.
 It will create new record or update existing (depending if it has id or not).

+Also, you can run `instance.delete()` to delete instance from elastic

 **Main difference between lucid and elastic lucid api comes here**: Attributes are nested inside body object.

 So unlike lucid, where you would do something like `user.name = 'joe'`, here you would do it like